MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/development-environments.md

   - admin
 ---

-# CoE ALM Accelerator for Power Platform developer environments
+# CoE ALM Accelerator for Power Platform developer environments (Deprecated)

+> [!NOTE]
+> The CoE CLI is deprecated and will be removed in a future release.
+Please use the [Power Platform Project Setup Wizard](/power-platform/guidance/alm-accelerator/setup-admin-tasks.md) to set up and manage your ALM Accelerator for Power Platform projects.

 Each maker will need a development environment created.
 Advanced makers can use a community environment to work in.
 Community environments can be accessed from the sign-up page [https://powerapps.microsoft.com/developerplan/](https://powerapps.microsoft.com/developerplan/), then select **Get started free**.